ScalingNoise: Scaling Inference-Time Search for Generating Infinite Videos: Experiment

 \textbf{Long-Term Reward.} First, we present the performance of different variants explored in the design of the reward function based on FIFO.
 Table~\ref{tab:reward} details the results of two additional runs, while still using the DINO model, with different reward functions: \textit{(1) local reward}: using only local clip during the denoising process, and \textit{(2) anchor reward}: using only the initial noise and anchor frame, leading to a drop of $0.66\%$ and $0.32\%$, respectively.
 The specific calculation formula is as follows:

 As shown in Table~\ref{tab:reward}, \ours achieves the best performance.
 As illustrated in Fig.~\ref{reward case}, we present videos guided by different reward models.
-Our reward function not only considers the long-term consistency between the initial noise and anchor frame, but also effectively accounts for the cross-temporal influence of initial noise propagation across video frames within the denoising window.
+Our reward function not only considers the long-term consistency between the initial noise and anchor frame, but also accounts for the cross-temporal influence of initial noise propagation across video frames within the denoising window.

-\textbf{Different Reward Model.} Then we investigated the effects of using different reward models (\ie, DINO~\cite{Caron_2021_ICCV} and CLIP~\cite{radford2021clip}) to guide the search process.
-For each reward model, we generated a 16-frame video and, after one denoising step, scored it using DINO and CLIP, respectively.
-As shown in Fig.~\ref{fig:largefig} (b), the vertical axis still represents the subject consistency score, while the horizontal axis represents the reward model scores.
-It can be observed that DINO’s similarity scores demonstrate a stronger alignment with the final video’s subject consistency compared to CLIP.
-Specifically, there exists a robust correlation between the consistency of the main subject in the final video and the feature space extracted by DINO, as measured by the cosine similarity of the video frames.
+\textbf{Different Reward Model.} Then We explored using different reward models(\ie, DINO~\cite{Caron_2021_ICCV} and CLIP~\cite{radford2021clip}) to guide the search process.
+We generate 16-frame videos and, after one denoising step, scored it using DINO and CLIP.
+As shown in Fig.~\ref{fig:largefig} (b), the vertical axis represents the subject consistency score, while the horizontal axis represents the reward model scores.
+It can be observed that DINO’s scores demonstrate a stronger alignment with the final video’s subject consistency compared to CLIP.
 In contrast to DINO, which effectively captures the features of the primary subject in each frame, CLIP tends to focus on extracting the overall features of the background.
 During video generation, inconsistencies predominantly stem from variations in the subject, while changes in the background remain relatively minor.
 Consequently, DINO provides a more accurate and reliable evaluation of subject consistency, making it a superior choice over CLIP for this purpose.